Theragatha - The Verses of the Senior Monks

 163That king was named Panāda,

-Whose sacrificial post was golden.
+wWho had a sacrificial post all golden.

 Its height was sixteen times its width,

-And the top was a thousand-fold.
+and the top was a thousand-fold.

-164With a thousand panels, and a hundred ball-caps,
+164It had a thousand panels, and a hundred ball-caps,

-Adorned with banners, made of gold;
+all adorned with banners, made of yellow gold;

-There, the seven times six hundred
+numbering seven times six thousand.

 Sobhita